vertica/VerticaPy/docs/source/user_guide_data_preparation_joins.rst

 Cross joins are special: they don't need a key.
 Cross joins are used to perform mathematical operations.

-Let's use a cross join of the 'airports' dataset on itself to compute the distance between every airport.
+Let's use a cross join of the ``airports`` dataset on itself to compute the distance between every airport.

 .. code-block:: python